55 |Part 2 of —–21 Muromachi Period Sword (室町時代刀)

 0-timeline - size 24 Kamakura Period

-As a part of the sword study, it is necessary to describe the process of making a sword.
-This chapter explains only a very basic procedure of sword-making.
-It is a simple outline of the sword-making process since I lack expertise in the field.
+As part of the sword study, it is necessary to describe the process of making a sword.
+This chapter explains the basic procedure of sword-making.
+It is a brief overview of the sword-making process, as I lack expertise in the field.

-The sword-making involves very many detailed processes, and each swordsmith has his secrets.
-Anybody interested in more detailed explanations, please refer to a book written by a famous swordsmith, Mr. Yoshihara Yoshindo, and a DVD made by his son.
-Their information is below.
-Mr. Yoshihara’s book is sold on Amazon.
-DVD is sold on Japan Amazon.
-DVD may be necessary to go through the proxy service; Zen Market since it is sold on Amazon Japan.
+Sword-making involves many detailed processes, and each swordsmith has his own secrets.
+For those interested in more detailed explanations, please refer to a book written by a famous swordsmith, Mr. Yoshihara Yoshindo, and a DVD produced by his son.
+Their information is listed below.
+Mr. Yoshihara’s book is available on Amazon.
+And the DVD is available on Amazon Japan.
+To purchase the DVD, you may need to use a proxy service, like Zen Market, since it is sold on Amazon Japan.

-Book: The Art of the Japanese Sword —–The Craft of Sword Making and its Appreciation by Yoshihara Yoshindo, Leon and Hiroko Capp Published by Saviolo Edizioni
+Book: The Art of the Japanese Sword: The Craft of Sword Making and Its Appreciation by Yoshihara Yoshindo, Leon, and Hiroko Capp.
+Published by Tuttle Publishing

 DVD: Katana/On Ko So Shin (温故創新)——-Katana project by Yoshihara Yoshikazu (吉原義一).
-Use proxy service-Zen Market, since only Amazon Japan sell it.
+Use the proxy service Zen Market, as only Amazon Japan sells it.

 Tamahagane (玉鋼)

-In the old days, the early sword-making time, swordsmiths extracted iron from iron sand and refined it by themselves for sword material.
-By the Kamakura period (refer to the timeline above), ironmaking was done by separate entities.
-Swordsmiths buy iron called “Tamahabane” from ironmakers.
-“Tamahagane” is the essential part of sword-making.
-“Tamahagane” is the iron made with the Tatara process, a unique Japanese smelting process.
+In the early days of sword-making time, swordsmiths extracted iron from iron sand and refined it themselves for sword material.
+By the Kamakura period (see the timeline above), ironmaking was done by separate entities.
+Swordsmiths bought iron known as “Tamahagane” from ironmakers.
+Tamahagane is an essential part of sword-making.
+It is iron produced using the tatara process, a unique Japanese smelting method.

 32 Tamahagane 2